learnk8s/learnk8s.io/_blog/why-kube/index.md

 ## Who is paying for all the waste?

-You have probably realised that when you break your service in smaller components each of them comes with very different resource requirements.
+You have probably realised that when you break your service in smaller components each of them comes with different resource requirements.

 Some components such as data processing and data mining applications are CPU intensive.